 International field placements are offered to both MSW and BSW students.
-Interested students should contact Dr. Neil Abell (firstname.lastname@example.org) or Emily Joyce (email@example.com) to learn more about the options.
+Interested students should contact Dr. Neil Abell (firstname.lastname@example.org) or Quentin England (email@example.com) to learn more about the options.

 NOTE: In the time of Covid-19, "normal" international program processes do not always apply.
 The health and safety of students and faculty are our primary concern, and governments world-wide are in states of flux regarding their immigration policies and capacity to host travelers from abroad.
 Please stay in touch with program administrators to learn the latest information regarding applications and status of future events.
 We are eager to work with CSW students and look forward to finding pathways to these great opportunities.

 Completing an international field placement is a life-changing experience for CSW students.
 Our program alumni come away from their field placement more aware of and passionate about social work in a global context.

 To hear our alumni's perspective, please watch the following interview with Jordan Park, Chelsey Sampley, Virginia Golz, and Dr. Neil Abell, Program Director.
 You will find additional content from our alumni in the drop-down pages for our different internship locations.